bartdorsey/flashcards-tui/README.md

 - Add a `title` field with emoji and descriptive text
 - If no title is provided, the filename will be used (formatted)

+### Schema Validation

+A YAML schema is provided in `flashcard_schema.yaml` that defines the structure and validation rules for flashcard files.
+You can use tools like `yamllint` or JSON Schema validators to check your flashcard files against this schema.

 ## Statistics

 The app tracks detailed statistics including: